India army on war footing to rescue survivors as flood toll nears 270

 A senior federal official said more than 1,000 people had been critically injured and were rushed to government hospitals by paramilitary forces.

-Additional rainfall of 100 mm to 200 mm (4 inches to 8 inches) was predicted from Thursday through Sunday, keeping the situation critical for several more days.
+Additional rainfall of 100-200 mm (4-8 inches) was predicted from Thursday through Sunday, keeping the situation critical for several more days.

-The federal government also pledged an additional $141 million in immediate relief and began to assess losses to life and property.
-Assocham, an industry lobby, estimated that financial losses from the floods could exceed $2.25 billion.
+The federal government pledged $141 million in immediate relief and launched a survey to assess losses to life and property.
+Assocham, an industry lobby, estimated that the floods may cause financial losses of over $2.25 billion.

 Experts said haphazard construction, faulty drainage and a build-up of garbage had contributed to the disaster.